MicrosoftDocs/Hololens/hololens/hololens-spaces.md

 ### Understand the scenarios for the area

-It's important to spend the most time where you'll be using the HoloLens, so that the map is relevant and complete.
+It's important to spend the most time where you use the HoloLens, so that the map is relevant and complete.
 For example, if a user scenario for HoloLens involves moving from Point A to Point B, walk that path two to three times, looking in all directions as you move.

 ### Walk slowly around the space